pantacor/pantahub-base/devices/README.md

  1. Owner uses ```/devices/tokens/``` end point to create a new token; optionally he can also provide a set of default user-meta information that the auto assign feature will put in place for every device joinig using such token.
  2. Token is a one-time-visible secret that will only be displayed on reply of the token registration, but not afterwards.
 If user looses a token he can generate a new one.
 Old token can stay active if user does not believe the token has been compromised
  3. User configures device at factory to use the produced token as its pantahub registration credential.
 Pantavisor will then use the token when registering itself for first time.
-It uses ```PantahubAuthAutoToken``` to pass the token to pantahub when registering itself.
+It uses ```Pantahub-Devices-Auto-Token-V1``` to pass the token to pantahub when registering itself.
 With this pantahub will auto assign the device to the owner of the given token and will put UserMeta in place.

 Example: